-Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results ntity evaluates security events to detectives (security incidents) and, if so, ta CC7.3.1 Incident response procedures are in place that outline the response procedures to security events including lessons learned.
+Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results CC7.3 The entity evaluates security events to determine whether they could or have resulted in a failure of the entity to meet its objectives (security incidents) and, if so, takes actions to prevent or address such failures.
+CC7.3.1 Incident response procedures are in place that outline the response procedures to security events including lessons learned.
 Inspected the incident management policies, procedures, and workflows to determine that incident response procedures were in place that outlined the response procedures to security events including lessons learned.
 No exceptions noted.
 CC7.3.2 An enterprise ticketing system is utilized to document and track system security and availability incidents through resolution.
 Inspected the system-generated listing of incident tickets logged in the ticketing system and the incident ticket details for a sample of incidents closed during the period to determine that an enterprise ticketing system was utilized to document and track system security and availability incidents through resolution for each incident sampled.
 No exceptions noted.
-CC7.3.3 A root cause analysis is performed for incidents that includes an impact analysis, resolution, lessons learned, and action items.
-Inspected the incident report documentation for a sample of incidents closed during the period during the period to determine that a root cause analysis was performed that included an impact analysis, resolution, lessons learned, and action items for each incident sampled.
-No exceptions noted. ntity responds to identified security inc ediate, and communicate security inci nt response program to understand CC7.4.1 Documented incident response procedures are in place to guide personnel in the following steps required for the incident response process: Roles and responsibilities Incident identification, investigation, and triage Communication protocols for affected parties Remediation (containment, eradication, and recovery) Post incident activities (restoration and lessons learned) Inspected the incident management policies, procedures, and workflows to determine that documented incident response procedures were in place to guide personnel in the following steps required for the incident response process: Roles and responsibilities Incident identification, investigation, and triage Communication protocols for affected parties Remediation (containment, eradication, and recovery) Post incident activities No exceptions noted.
+CC7.3.3 A root cause analysis is determined for incidents that includes an impact analysis, action items, and where applicable, lessons learned.
+Inspected the incident tickets for a sample of incidents closed during the period to determine that a root cause analysis was performed that included an impact analysis, action items, and where applicable, lessons learned for each incident sampled.
+No exceptions noted. ntity responds to identified security incleded nt response program to understand, CC7.4.1 Documented incident response procedures are in place to guide personnel in the following steps required for the incident response process: Roles and responsibilities Incident identification, investigation, and triage Communication protocols for affected parties Remediation (containment, eradication, and recovery) Post incident activities (restoration and lessons learned) Inspected the incident management policies, procedures, and workflows to determine that documented incident response procedures were in place to guide personnel in the following steps required for the incident response process: Roles and responsibilities Incident identification, investigation, and triage Communication protocols for affected parties Remediation (containment, eradication, and recovery) No exceptions noted. , Post incident activities (restoration and lessons learned)